Centers of Gravity Calculator

 K-means Clustering Solver

-Problem-specific solver, custom developed by Stelling Consulting.
+Problem-specific solver.
 Performs a K-means-Clustering-like procedure.

 Single run